Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Abstract

 \section{Abstract}

-Personalized medicine constitutes a growing area of research that benefits from the many new developments in statistical learning.
-A key domain concerns the prediction of individualized treatment effects, and models for this purpose are increasingly common in the published literature.
-Aiming to facilitate the validation of prediction models for individualized treatment effects, we extend the classical concepts of discrimination and calibration performance to assess causal (rather than associative) prediction models.
-Working within the potential outcomes framework, we first evaluate properties of existing statistics (including the c-for-benefit) and subsequently propose novel model-based statistics.
-The main focus is on randomized trials with binary endpoints.
-We use simulated data to provide insight into the characteristics of discrimination and calibration statistics, and further illustrate all methods in a trial in acute ischemic stroke treatment.
-Results demonstrate that the proposed model-based statistics had the best characteristics in terms of bias and variance.
-While resampling methods to adjust for optimism of performance estimates in the development data were effective on average, they had a high variance across replications that limits their accuracy in any particular applied analysis.
-Thereto, individualized treatment effect models are best validated in external data rather than in the original development sample.
+In recent years, there has been a growing interest in the prediction of individualized treatment effects.
+While there is a rapidly growing literature on the development of such models, there is little literature on the evaluation of their performance.
+In this paper, we aim to facilitate the validation of prediction models for individualized treatment effects.
+The estimands of interest are defined as based on the potential outcomes framework, which facilitates a comparison of existing and novel measures.
+In particular, we examine existing measures of measures of discrimination for benefit (variations of the c-for-benefit), and propose model-based extensions to the treatment effect setting for discrimination and calibration metrics that have a strong basis in outcome risk prediction.
+The main focus is on randomized trial data with binary endpoints and on models that provide individualized treatment effect predictions and potential outcome predictions.
+We use simulated data to provide insight into the characteristics of the examined discrimination and calibration statistics under consideration, and further illustrate all methods in a trial of acute ischemic stroke treatment.
+The results show that the proposed model-based statistics had the best characteristics in terms of bias and accuracy.
+While resampling methods adjusted for the optimism of performance estimates in the development data, they had a high variance across replications that limited their accuracy.
+Therefore, individualized treatment effect models are best validated in independent data.
+To aid implementation, a software implementation of the proposed methods was made available in \texttt{R}.